-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps to become a minister and perform a wedding ceremony in Delaware.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Delaware and perform a wedding ceremony in Delaware.

 Step 1 - How to Become Ordained

 How to get and become Ordained in Delaware and become a minister to perform weddings and marriage ceremonies in Delaware

 Our Ordinations for Delaware are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Delaware.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Delaware!